 Supporting immigrant parents in preparing for the possibility of immigration enforcement.

 These resources address developing family preparedness plans and talking to children about immigration enforcement.

-- Immigrant Legal Resource Center (ILRC), Family Preparedness Plan (available in English, Spanish, and Chinese), 2017, https://www.ilrc.org/family-preparedness-plan. - Boston Medical Center, Family Preparedness Plan (and facilitators guide; plan also available in Spanish), 2017, https://www.bmc.org/programs/center-family-navigation-and-community-health-promotion/resources.
+Immigrant Legal Resource Center (ILRC), Family Preparedness Plan (available in English, Spanish, and Chinese), 2017.

+- Boston Medical Center, Family Preparedness Plan (and facilitator's guide; plan also available in Spanish), 2017.
 Note that this document is intended to be completed by parents with the support of a facilitator.
-The plan should not be disseminated to parents to complete on their own. - Abriendo Puertas/Opening Doors, "Spanish-language video supporting immigrant parents in having difficult conversations with children about immigration," https://ap-od.org/immigration-know-your-rights.
+The plan should not be disseminated to parents to complete on their own. - Abriendo Puertas/Opening Doors, Spanish-language video supporting immigrant parents in having difficult conversations with children about immigration.